Kotiria language: Transitive

 Transitive verbs are verbs that require two core nominal arguments.

-As we can see from the examples above, Wanano is a nominative accusative language.
+As we can see from the examples above, Kotiria is a nominative accusative language.
 For example, in example 1, 1SG yʉˈʉ is the same as in example 8.
 In example 9, the 3SG to is the same as in example 3.
 As well as in example 6 ANPH-SG ti is the same as in example 5.

 Transitive motion verbs

-Transitive motion verbs frequently occur with adjunct expressions coded only by the locative -pʉ and there are certain motion verbs in Wanano which can be syntactically transitive.
+Transitive motion verbs frequently occur with adjunct expressions coded only by the locative -pʉ and there are certain motion verbs in Kotiria which can be syntactically transitive.
 In other words, they take a second, oblique argument coded by -pʉ-re.

-Wanano is typologically nominative-accusative, and that it codes the grammatical rather than the semantic roles of core arguments.
+Kotiria is typologically nominative-accusative, and that it codes the grammatical rather than the semantic roles of core arguments.

 Semantics

-Plural morphemes in Wanano
+Plural morphemes

-The most common plural morpheme used in Wanano is -a/ ̴da.
+The most common plural morpheme used in Kotiria is -a/ ̴da.
 The alternation between the two is still unclear however there is a tendency for ̴da to be used for animates with human referents, for example pho’da (children), while –a is used for other animates.
 When pluralizing male or females the morphemes - ̴sʉba (male) and ̴sa ̴dubia (female) are used.
 Some examples of this are: